Siberian Elm Ulmus pumila

 -

-Very adaptable tree, fast-growing and often grows in poor soils and withstands drought.
+The Siberian Elm is a very adaptable deciduous, fast-growing tree that often grows in poor soils and withstands drought.
 It is resistant to Dutch elm disease and has been used to develop other elms with resistance.
-It is generally is considered a poor ornamental tree, mostly because of its weak branches, messy habit, and susceptibility to insect attack, especially leaf beetles.
+It is generally considered a poor ornamental tree, mostly because of its weak branches, messy habit, and susceptibility to insect attack, especially leaf beetles.
+In some areas, this tree is considered weedy and borderline invasive.

-Insects, Diseases, and Other Plant Problems: The leaves often eaten by elm leaf beetle.
+Insects, Diseases, and Other Plant Problems: The leaves are often eaten by the elm leaf beetle.
 Other problem insects include borers, leaf miners, sawflies, mealy bugs, caterpillars, and scale.
 It is resistant but not immune to Dutch elm disease and phloem necrosis.
 It suffers from various wilts, rots, and cankers.
 It can form large colonies with its copious seed formation and is considered invasive in some states.
-Consider native alternatives listed in the left hand column.
+Consider native alternatives listed in the left-hand column.

 VIDEO created by Ryan Contreras for “Landscape Plant Materials I: Deciduous Hardwoods and Conifers or Landscape Plant Materials II: Spring Flowering Trees and Shrubs” a plant identification course offered by the Department of Horticulture at Oregon State University